The State of Florida Issues COVID-19 Updates 04/05/20

 - Find more information on FDC’s response to COVID-19 here.

-DEPARTMENT OF ECONOMIC OPPORTUNITY
+FLORIDA DEPARTMENT OF ECONOMIC OPPORTUNITY

 - Governor DeSantis’ request to the federal U.S. Small Business Administration to make the Economic Injury Disaster Loan program available for Florida’s small businesses impacted by COVID-19 has been granted.
 Small businesses are eligible to apply for the SBA Economic Injury Disaster Loans that offer up to $2 million in economic assistance to help small businesses overcome the temporary loss of revenue resulting from COVID-19.